 We cooperate with the Department of Health and Social Services (DPHSS); however, they maintain their own separate files for prospective adoptive families.
 Therefore, if you have applied through their offices, you will need to send us a copy of everything for us to keep with our files.

 Fill out the application on the link below or forward us a copy of the application you filled out for another agency.
-A Home Study, Background Criminal Investigation report, and Family Profile will be needed as part of your application.
+A Letter of Introduction, Home Study, Background Criminal Investigation report, and Family Profile will be needed as part of your application.
 Having all supporting documents ready to be presented to the worker at the time of your home visit will expedite the process.